JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/sceneControls.md

 The toolbar displays the project name, as well as several functions for the project.
 Many of these options are self explanatory.

+**A few notable options:**

-`Scripting` is a feature coming in future releases, and `Refresh Project` reloads the database of objects and textures, allowing for importing new assets while the application is running.
+* `Refresh Project` reloads the database of objects and textures, allowing for importing new assets while the application is running.
 This will cause the VR display to fade to black for a moment, allowing all the new assets to be loaded in without dropping frames.
+* `Reveal Project` opens a Windows Explorer window at the project directory.
+* `Scripting` is a feature coming in future releases.
+* After the scene is finished loading, there is also an option for camera smoothing.
+This adds smoothing to the desktop view camera.
+It has no affect in VR, but might affect performance.

 ## Navigating the Scene
 **To move around the scene, you have three options.**